DeveloperPaul123/mhw-data-scraper/README.md

-# kiranico-scraper
+# mhw-data-scraper
-A web-scraper script for getting MHW data from Kiranico.
+A collection of web-scraper scripts for getting MHW data from various wikis/websites.

 This is a *very* work in progress project.
-The main goal of this project is to be able to pull data from kiranico that is not yet available elsewhere for the Iceborne expansion of MHW.
+The main goal of this project is to be able to pull data from Kiranico and other sources that is not yet available elsewhere for the Iceborne expansion of MHW.

 ## Requirements